Lawyer Profile Detail

 - Right-holder organizations, in relation to the interpretation and implementation of international IP treaties;

-- A wearable device manufacturer in obtaining Canadian regulatory approval for wireless devices;
+- Various device manufacturers in obtaining Canadian regulatory approval for wireless devices.

 Mr. Rose received his B.Sc. (with Hons.) from the McGill University in 1993 and his M.Sc. from Queen’s University in 1997, both in Physics.
 Prior to entering law school, he worked in the field of software and systems development, specializing in ground control systems for communications satellites.
 He received his JD, with an option in Law and Technology, from the University of Ottawa Law School in 2012.
 While at law school, Mr. Rose was awarded the University Silver Medal as well as numerous individual course prizes including the McCarthy Tétrault LLP Technology Law Award and the Beament Green prize in Advocacy.

 Mr. Rose was called to the Ontario Bar in 2013.
-He is a member of the Law Society of Upper Canada, IT.Can, the Toronto Computer Lawyers Group, the Canadian Bar Association, and the Ontario Bar Association.
+He is a member of the Law Society of Upper Canada, the International Association of Privacy Professionals, IT.Can, the Toronto Computer Lawyers Group, the Canadian Bar Association, and the Ontario Bar Association.

 RECENT PAPERS & PUBLICATIONS